Zygo/bees/README.md

 Arch package
 ------------

-Bees is availabe in Arch Linux AUR.
+Bees is available in Arch Linux AUR.
 Install with:

 `$ pacaur -S bees-git`